Passkeys-Access Google Workspace Account without a Password

 Advantages of Passkeys

-- Security: It provide a layer of security by verifying the identity of users before granting access.
+- Security: It provides a layer of security by verifying the identity of users before granting access.

 - User-Friendly: Designed to be user-friendly, allowing individuals to choose and remember passkeys that are meaningful to them.